Chilukuri-NeethuReddy/PRODIGY_DS_05/README.md

 ## Steps:
-1.Data Loading: Load the dataset and explore its structure.
+1.**Data Loading**: Load the dataset and explore its structure.

-2.Data Preprocessing: Convert time columns to datetime format and explore basic information about the dataset
+2.**Data Preprocessing**: Convert time columns to datetime format and explore basic information about the dataset

-3.Visualization: Visualize accidents by road surface conditions, weather conditions, time of day, and accident severity.
+3.**Visualization**: Visualize accidents by road surface conditions, weather conditions, time of day, and accident severity.

-4.Correlation Analysis: Perform correlation analysis for numerical variables.
+4.**Correlation Analysis**: Perform correlation analysis for numerical variables.

-5.Summary Visualization: Display a pie chart of accident severity distribution.
+5.**Summary Visualization**: Display a pie chart of accident severity distribution.